wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-teams-phone-system/includes/2-configure-emergency-calling-plans.md

-Several countries around the world have specific regulations and policies that require phone numbers are aligned to the physical address of the user(s) so that emergency calls are routed to the correct Public Safety Answering Point (PSAP), and they are aware of the users' address to dispatch any emergency services.
+Several countries/regions around the world have specific regulations and policies that require phone numbers are aligned to the physical address of the user(s) so that emergency calls are routed to the correct Public Safety Answering Point (PSAP), and they are aware of the users' address to dispatch any emergency services.

 A Public Safety Answering Point (PSAP) is a call center where emergency calls are routed.
 They will talk to the caller and displace the appropriate services, like police, fire brigade or ambulance.

 Microsoft Teams supports "emergency calling," which ties a specific static address to a phone number, and "dynamic emergency calling," which provides the capability to provide the current location of the user based on the network they are currently connected to.

 We are looking at configuring Emergency Calling addresses first in this module as a phone number must be aligned to an emergency calling address.
-How this is configured varies by country and region.
+How this is configured varies by country/region.
 In the United States, you need to associate an emergency location when you assign the phone number to the user.
 In Europe, you need to associate an emergency location to the phone number when you acquire the phone numbers from Microsoft or your Operator Connect provider.

 ## Define Emergency Calling Addresses

 To add phone numbers to Teams, the first step is to configure emergency addresses.
-To Assign Calling plan numbers successfully in many European countries such as Belgium, France, Germany, Ireland, Netherlands, and Spain, the emergency address must match the area code of the phone number area code of the number ordered from Microsoft.
+To Assign Calling plan numbers successfully in many European countries/regions such as Belgium, France, Germany, Ireland, Netherlands, and Spain, the emergency address must match the area code of the phone number area code of the number ordered from Microsoft.

 You do this by following these steps:

-- Navigate to the Microsoft Teams admin center at [https://admin.teams.microsoft.com](https://admin.teams.microsoft.com/).
+1. Navigate to the Microsoft Teams admin center at [https://admin.teams.microsoft.com](https://admin.teams.microsoft.com/).

-- Select **Locations** and **Emergency addresses**.
+1. Select **Locations** and **Emergency addresses**.

-- Select **Add** to create a new entry.
+1. Select **Add** to create a new entry.

-- Enter the following information for the new address:
+1. Enter the following information for the new address:

-- **Country or region** – The region of the new emergency address
+    1. **Country or region** – The region of the new emergency address

-- **Input address manually** – Off, to look up the address automatically
+    1. **Input address manually** – Off, to look up the address automatically

-- **Address** – The address of office/site
+    1. **Address** – The address of office/site

-- **Organization name** – Organization name is your organization name.
+    1. **Organization name** – Organization name is your organization name.
 It will be prepopulated with the tenant organization name

-- **ELIN** - Session Border Controllers (SBCs) can include Emergency Location Identification Number (ELIN) records.
+    1. **ELIN** 1.
+Session Border Controllers (SBCs) can include Emergency Location Identification Number (ELIN) records.
 These are only relevant to Direct Routing and do not apply to Calling Plans or Operator Connect.
 This field can be left blank.

-- Select **Save** to finish creation.
+1. Select **Save** to finish creation.

 By default, Microsoft will attempt to look up the address, when you entered it as shown in the following picture.